HikwaMehluli/wp-code-snippets/README.md

 # WordPress Code Snippets

-I searched and found various tutorials be it pure or plugin lead guides on nothing but the simple things hence why I created this Repo
+I created this Repo as a time saving WordPress Theme Development - Starter Snippets of Basics such as custom pagination, Image manipulation, Custom Post Types etc.

-## Menu
+## Contents
 ######